 Homegrown fruit always beats market fruit for freshness and taste, but not everyone has the space to grow a fruit tree or a melon vine.
 For that reason, berries are the gateway fruit for many gardeners, and none are easier to grow in the home garden than the blackberry.
-As native North American plants that can typically be harvested from June to August, they are primed to grow in your yard with little extra maintenance.
-All you need to grow summer blackberries for your pies, jams, and smoothies is a spot with full sun and a good supply of soil amendments like compost or leaf mold.
+As native North American fruiting shrubs that can typically be harvested from June to August, blackberries are primed to grow in your yard with little extra maintenance.
+All you need to grow summer blackberries for your pies, jams, and smoothies is a spot with full sun and a good supply of soil amendments such as compost or leaf mold.

 As members of the Rosaceae family, the cultivation of blackberries resembles that of rose bushes.
 Fortunately, blackberries are closer to wild roses in their ease of care than they are to a hybrid tea rose.
 Blackberries will tolerate many growing conditions, but the harvest of a struggling blackberry plant will be disappointing compared to the harvest of a pampered plant.
 Plenty of sunshine, regular irrigation, and rich loamy soil will give plants the energy and nutrients they need to yield sweet, jumbo blackberries.